castle-games/castle-games/desktop/README.md

 ## React File Semantics

 * We use prettier to enforce most of our stylistic preferences.
+Either use an editor with `prettier` integrated already, or alternatively run `npm run prettier` after staging files for commit.
 * This example snippet reveals how your file should be organized for some other cases.
 * Feel free to add/remove ideas.